So, you are wondering if pet chameleons are a good family pet? You came to the right place!

 Can I Rescue A Chameleon?

 As with just about any domestic animal – there are opportunities for you to rescue a chameleon as opposed to buying one.
+Many will recommend buying a captive bred chameleon if you do decide to purchase one, but we always recommend adopting.

 Because chameleons do require very special care and equipment to keep them healthy and happy and sometimes owners do not realize how much work they are, they give them up to rescues.